FLyingWisdom/css-exercises/foundations/06-cascade-fix/README.md

 ### Self Check
 - Did you make sure to not edit the HTML file?
 - If you added selectors to the CSS, do they target a valid HTML element?

+### REflections
+- Again, this was a lot easier than i thought it would be.
+However, I still don't believe I have actually grasped the crux of Cascade.
+Maybe another read through the solutions part and theodinproject page part as well (?).